telerik/ajax-docs/api/server/Telerik.Web.UI.PivotGrid.Core/Cloneable.md

 `Telerik.Web.UI.PivotGrid.Core.Cloneable` A clone of the current object.

-###  CreateInstanceCore

-When implemented in a derived class, creates a new instance of the  derived class.

-#### Remarks
-Do not call this method directly (except when calling base in an implementation).
-This method is called internally by the  method whenever a new instance of the  is created.
-            Notes to Inheritors.
-            Every  derived class must implement this method.
-A typical implementation is to simply call the default constructor and return the result.

-#### Returns

-`Telerik.Web.UI.PivotGrid.Core.Cloneable` New instance for cloning.

 ###  CloneCore

 Makes the instance a clone (deep copy) of the specified .